-Fall Instructional League, often nicknamed "Instructs" for short, is a mid-September through mid-October league made up of lower-level players and younger prospects.
+Fall Instructional League, often nicknamed "Instructs" for short, is a short camp usually held in September and made up of lower-level players and younger prospects.
 It is considered a teaching camp and the goal is to refine the skills of young players under the close watch of an organization's coaching, scouting and training staff.
 Rosters are determined by the front office and typically include the most highly-regarded prospects from the lower levels of the system.

 Approximately 45 players are invited to participate each year.
 Others players who are commonly invited include Class A-level players who missed significant time in the recently completed season, players who are rehabbing from injuries, players who are prepping for the Arizona Fall League and raw players who are learning a new position or focusing on the development of a specific skill.